StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 Looking at the output above:

 Five (0101) shifted to the right drops the one's column to get binary 2 (010).
 Shifting one bit to the right is the same thing as dividing by 2.
 This is analogous to decimal numbers.
 If you shift a decimal number to the right 1, you are dividing by 10.
 Likewise, shifting right 2 bits divides by 4 and shifting right 3 bits divides by 8 and so on.

 Two (010) becomes 16 (010000) when shifted to the left 3 bits.
 Since shift to the right is the same as dividing, shifting one bit to the left multiplies by 2; two bits multiplies by 4; three bits multiplies by 8; and so on.
 In this example, 2 shifted left 3 bits is equal to 2 times 8 or 16.

 If a bit is shifted out of the data type, it is dropped.
 128 (10000000) shifted left one becomes zero because the bit shifts out of the 8 bits because z is a uint8_t.
 If z were a uint16_t, the new value for z would be 256.

 The next operators are the bit-wise and logical "or", "and", "xor", and "not".
-The bit-wise "or" operator is represented by | (it is the one on the same key as \).
+The bit-wise "or" operator is represented by `|` (it is the one on the same key as `\`).
 If any of the inputs are one, the output is one.
-The bit-wise "and" operator is represented by the & symbol.
-For each bit, if both input are one, then the output is one.
-If any of the input is zero, the output is zero.
-For "xor", represented by ^, the output is one if exactly one input is one.
-A truth table is typically used to document the output of binary bit-wise operators.
-The following is the truth table for & where x and y are inputs and z is the output.

 **OR (|)**